 Hello Friends, In this blog post(OSI model layers functions), I am going to explain to you the detailed layer-based functioning of the OSI Model.
-Here we will discuss how the process takes place in each layer of the OSI Model to establish a communication between the sender and receiver.
+Here we will discuss how the process takes place in each layer of the OSI Model to establish communication between the sender and receiver.

 …..
 What is the function of the presentation layer in the OSI model?
 OSI model layers explanation, OSI layer protocols, and functions, 7 layers of OSI model, OSI model layers functions, transport layer in the OSI model, the physical layer of OSI model|OSI model layers functions|

-OSI model layers functions:
+OSI model layers function:

 In the OSI Model, the physical layer coordinates the functions required to transmit a bitstream over a physical medium.

 It also defines the procedures and functions that physical devices and interfaces have to perform for transmission to occur.
 The physical layer is related to the following –

 Responsibilities of bits: